Lesson 1.18: Term Equality and the Ternary Operator

 Intshould be 0 if the terms are equal and 1 if the terms are unequal.

-Modify your solution to Lesson 1.16, Problem 1 and introduce an
+Modify your solution to Lesson 1.16, Exercise 1 and introduce an

 Stmtto the syntax of the language, then implement it using the